Does the Society of Urologic Nurses and Associates (SUNA) provide certification?

 Are the CBUNA certifications nationally recognized?

 CBUNA is the only certifying body for urologic nurses and associates.
 The CBUNA certification is recognized for Magnet status hospitals and clinics.
 Our certification remains a testimony to your specialty practice, expertise, and knowledge in urology.
 CBUNA has begun to systematically revise our policy and procedure manual in order to make it consistent with the Accreditation Board for Specialty Nursing Certification (ABSNC) requirements and expectations.
 This is a lengthy, ongoing process that requires proof that we have revised our practice analyses, have collected the subsequent required testing data, and compiled required information for the application process.
 The length of time for the data collection is determined by ABSNC.
 The application for the NP has been approved and accredited by ABSNC as of December 2018.
-We have begun the process for the RN application and anticipate completion of the RN application in the fall 2019 with submission to ABSNC in early 2020.
+The application for the RN has been approved and accredited by ABSNC as of March 2020.
 At this time, only the CURN and CUNP designations are eligible for the ABSNC recognition.

 How much do I need to study for the examination?

 No one can answer this for you, but CBUNA does provide an examination preparation guide to give you an overview of the test.
 The test is designed to reflect the broad nature of topics in urology that are represented on the examination.

 If I don't pass the exam, how soon can I reapply?

 If your results indicate that you did not pass, you may submit an application for the next exam.
 However, the retest fee is reduced for only one year after your initial examination.

 It is the professional responsibility of the applicant to notify CBUNA of any name, address, phone numbers and/or e-mail change.
 You can make these changes to your online profile at www.cbuna.org after you log in with your username and password.
 If you already have an established online account with SUNA, all changes made to your profile will be reflected in your CBUNA certification record.

 How do I know if contact hours are from an approved provider?